RTOs and TAFEs

 TAFE, or Technical and Further Education, is a government-owned system of colleges that offer a wide range of VET courses.
 TAFEs are funded by the Australian Government and receive additional funding from state and territory governments.

 TAFE colleges offer a range of educational qualifications, from certificate courses to postgraduate diplomas.
-They can also provide you with a bachelor’s degree, associate degree, Diploma, and Advanced Diploma, depending on the course you choose.
+They can also provide you with a bachelor’s degree, an associate degree, a Diploma, and an Advanced Diploma, depending on the course you choose.

 Key Differences Between RTOs and TAFEs